Everybody Wants to Rule the World: Music video

 The video for "Everybody Wants to Rule the World" was directed by Nigel Dick.
-It was filmed in Los Angeles, a desert in California and Cabazon.
+It was filmed in Los Angeles, Desert Hot Springs, Palm Springs, and Cabazon, California.
 Curt Smith admitted to Pitchfork that the video shoot was a "disaster"; Dick was "in tears" on the second night of shooting.
 Smith also mentioned that there was an accident while filming the "dirt bikes and four-wheel [sic] off-road vehicles" scene, with one child flying out of a vehicle and smashing his head, leaving him unconscious.

 The video begins with Smith driving a vintage Austin-Healey 3000 sports car while a toddler points toy guns in Smith's direction.
-The car is then seen driving through a desert, this scene is intercut with the band performing the song in a studio.
+The car is then seen driving through a desert, on Interstate 10; this scene is intercut with the band performing the song in a studio.
+In the chorus, a plane is seen.
 Smith parks the car at the Wheel Inn diner and makes a call from a telephone booth.
-The camera pans to show a statue of a man riding a horse nearby.
+The camera pans to show a statue of a prospector and his donkey in the foreground.
 Smith leaves the diner in the car while singing the song's lyrics.
 The following scene shows two men in suits performing synchronised dance movements in front of two gas pumps.
 Shots of young people riding three-wheeled ATVs and dirt bikes through desert sand dunes are also shown.
 Smith is then shown singing in the desert wearing black sunglasses as many of the dirt bike and ATV riders approach from behind him and pass to either side.

 The music video promoted the group in America, due to "heavy rotation" on the music video channel MTV.
 HuffPost editor Daryl Deino ranked the video at number three on their year-end list for best music videos of 1985 stating that the video "represents pure Americana as it was in 1985".
 Deino also mentioned that the video "proves that at times, artists were able to do so much with so little."